-Page 17 of 26 O-OVW-2022-171026 On April 4, 2022, the federal government will stop using the DUNS Number and move to the new Unique Entity ID (SAM) as the UEI.
 The Unique Entity ID (SAM) is a 12-character alpha-numeric value and once issued, will not change.
 Entities that are currently registered in SAM.gov already have a Unique Entity ID (SAM) which can be viewed in SAM.gov.
-The transition to UEI (SAM) will not impact an entity's registration expiration date or when renewal is necessary.

 SAM centralizes information about grant recipients and also provides a central location for grant recipients to change organizational information.
 Grants.gov uses SAM to establish roles and IDs for electronic submission of grant applications.

 If the applicant already has an Employer Identification Number (EIN), the SAM registration will take up to two weeks to process.
 If the applicant does not have an EIN, then the applicant should allow two to five weeks for obtaining an EIN from the Internal Revenue Service.
 There is no fee associated with these processes.
 These processes cannot be expedited.
 OVW strongly discourages applicants from paying a third party to apply or register on their behalf in an attempt to expedite these processes.
-To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have registered online with the SAM and with Grants.gov no later than February 23, 2022.
+To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have registered online with the SAM and with Grants.gov no later than October 1, 2022.